Healthdirect Free Australian health advice you can count on.

 What are the benefits of healthy relationships?

-People who have healthy relationships are more likely to feel happier and satisfied with their lives.
+People who have healthy relationships are more likely to feel happy and satisfied with their lives.
 They are less likely to have physical and mental health problems.

 Healthy relationships can:

-• increase your sense of worth and belonging and help you feel less alone
+• increase your sense of worth, belonging and help you feel less alone

 • give you confidence

-People who are in a healthy relationship talk to each other regularly and listen to each other too.
+People who are in a healthy relationship talk and listen to each other regularly and effectively.

 Misunderstandings can happen, and that can lead to people being upset, hurt or confused.

-To encourage more open communication in your relationship:
+To have more open communication in your relationship you can:

 How can I maintain healthy relationships?